 We highly recommend that all visitors to Papua New Guinea check current visa requirements and most up to date advices with their local foreign mission in advance of arrival, as PNG Immigration rulings are subject to change without notice.
 We do recommend that all travellers obtain a visa prior to arrival for this reason, and to save time when you may find yourself with a short flight connection time in Port Moresby.
 For a list of locations please visit: https://www.ica.gov.pg/overseas-mission-and-posts

 Certain nationalities can apply for a tourist visa online for USD50.
-Online applications can be made through the following website: https://evisa.ica.gov.pg/evisa/account/Apply
+Online applications can be made through the following website only: https://evisa.ica.gov.pg/evisa/account/Apply

 Applications for a visa can be made online, directly with the consulate/embassy or through a travel agent.
 Procedures for obtaining your visa are listed here:-